 Working locally means that staff can more easily balance work with their caring responsibilities.
 By having a reduced travel time to and from work, childcare requirements and costs can be reduced for your staff supporting their work-life balance.
 In return, you have more local staff who are less likely to experience travel difficulties and this can help you network into your local community, bringing soft benefits including an upturn in perception of the business.

-anna@recruitlondon.org.uk or 07875 765 751.
+Support can be provided for employers to recruit locally via Cross River Partnership's Recruit London initiative, by contacting Anna Elliott at anna@recruitlondon.org.uk or 07875 765 751.